 Opening in 2008, Berwick Brewing Company is one of the oldest brew pubs in the area.
 They have as many as 20 beers on tap at a time, which includes Berwick’s own flagship brews like Red Bank Dark Lager, Front Street Wheat, and Grumpy Bill’s Porter.
 And what better complement is there to your beer than pizza?
 Berwick Brewing serves pizza made with King Arthur flour and some of the tastiest and cheese around.
 In warmer weather enjoy the Beir Garten which overlooks the majestic Susquehanna River.

 Seasonal Favorite: Fruhling Spring Ale

-Just 20 miles east of Pittsburgh in Export, Rivertowne Brewing has a taproom complete with 17 taps.
-Their sustainable packaging is also perfect for at home, a day at the ballpark, or a lazy float down the river drinking what else but Rivertowne’s signature IPA, Day Float.
-No matter which brew you choose, Rivertowne’s can designs (which draw inspiration from Pittsburgh’s three rivers) are sure to spark your inner outdoor enthusiast.
+Just 20 miles east of Pittsburgh in Export, Helltown Brewing, formerly known as Rivertowne Brewing, has a taproom complete with 17 taps serving both Helltown and Rivertowne beer.
+Their sustainable packaging is also perfect for at home, a day at the ballpark, or a lazy float down the river drinking what else but the brewery's signature IPA, Day Float.
+No matter which brew you choose, the can designs (which draw inspiration from Pittsburgh’s three rivers) are sure to spark your inner outdoor enthusiast.

 Best-selling: Hala Kahiki